getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Two distributions can be composed using convolution {{TR-452.1}}.

 ## Discussion of other performance metrics
-Many network performance metrics and frameworks for reasoning about them have been proposed, used, and abused throughout the years.
-We present a brief description of some of the most relevant metrics.
+Numerous network performance metrics and associated frameworks have been proposed, adopted, and, at times, misapplied over the years.

-For each of the metrics below, we discuss whether or not they meet each of the three criteria set out in the requirements.
+The following is a brief overview of several key network quality metrics.

-### Average Peak Throughput
+Each metric is evaluated against the three criteria established in the requirements section.
 Throughput is related to user-observable application outcomes because there must be *enough* bandwidth available.
 Adding extra bandwidth above a certain threshold will, at best, receive diminishing returns (and any returns are often